 He will explore the topic in depth over the day, using Je Tsong Khapa’s text, ‘Essence of True Eloquence’.
 He will continue to explore this text on his subsequent visits to Bath, so don’t miss this excellent opportunity to study an important text on Emptiness in depth with an inspiring and accessible teacher.
-After this visit he is not planning to return to Bath until 2018, so don’t miss this wonderful opportunity to learn from a great scholar and a highly skilled teacher.
+This will be Geshe Tahsi’s only visit to Bath this year and he will be concluding his study of this text, so don’t miss this wonderful opportunity to learn from a great scholar and a highly skilled teacher.

 We have set up a study group to explore Geshe la’s teachings in more detail between his visits.
 Everyone is welcome.
 Find out more

 If you don’t know him, Geshe la is renowned for the warmth, clarity and humour of his teachings, and his ability to focus on the essence of even the most tricky of teachings, making them immediately relevant to our daily life.Find out more here.